cal-data-eng/sp24/syllabus.md

 If you are feeling overwhelmed, visit our office hours and talk with us, or fill out the Extenuating Circumstances Form.
 We know college can be stressful and we want to help you succeed.

 Finally, the main goal of this course is that you should learn, and have a fantastic experience doing so.
 Please keep that goal in mind throughout the semester.
-Welcome to Data 101!
+Welcome to Data Engineering!

 ## Acknowledgments